Cyanryuu/WEBMaker/README.md

 #WEBMaker - Simple GUI for .webm file creation - By KFAPPER

 ####WEBMAKER####
-uses .NET which is installed by default on newer Windows versions Does absolutely nothing else than make .webms
+Uses .NET which is installed by default on newer Windows versions

+Does absolutely nothing else than make .webms

 Is a click and point wrapper around FFMPEG

 ####HOWTO####